The Office of

 with the mortgage lender.

-- The applicant must qualify for a mortgage loan with a
+- The applicant must use a qualified mortgage loan product

-- The Division of Housing will provide for the loan closing
+- The Division of Housing will provide the DPCC funds for

 - If substantial work is required to bring a property